GraalVM, Reflection and Native Image

 This lab is for developers looking to understand more about how reflection works within GraalVM Native Image .

-GraalVM Native Image allows the ahead-of-time compilation of a Java application into a self-contained native executable.
-With GraalVM Native Image only the code that is required by the application at run time gets added into the native executable.
+Native Image is a technology to compile Java code ahead-of-time to a binary—a native executable.
+With Native Image only the code that is required by the application at run time gets added to the executable.

 These native executables have a number of important advantages, in that they:

-• Use a fraction of the resources required by the JVM, so cheaper to run
+• Uses a fraction of the resources required by the JVM, so cheaper to run

 • Starts in milliseconds